thegreatdb/siacdn/README.md

 SiaCDN is a high-quality hosted Skynet node.

-This repository is the complete set of scripts that is used to run this high-quality hosted Skynet node.
+This repository is the complete set of scripts that is used to run this high-quality hosted Skynet node in your kubernetes cluster.

 ## How can I use this repository?